Jezzffihuter2022/wangchuyao.github.io/_pages/publications.md

   <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>
 {% endif %}

+Why do well-intended strategies in political communication sometimes backfire, eroding trust or distorting perceptions?
+As a scholar working at the intersection of AI governance, political communication, and computational social science, I examine how credibility cues, algorithmic systems, and sociotechnical infrastructures shape public opinion on digital platforms—often in unintended ways.
+To investigate these dynamics, I employ a mixed-methods approach combining survey experiments, computational text and image analysis, AI-powered simulations, and case studies.

+This research program has produced 8 papers (5 as first author, 6 as corresponding author), including work published in *Humanities and Social Sciences Communications*, manuscripts under review at *Nature Communications* and *Technology in Society*, and projects targeting *Nature Human Behaviour* and *Political Analysis*.
+My findings have been presented at flagship conferences across disciplines, namely APSA, ICA, ASA, and IC2S2, and are supported by competitive grants from LSE, OpenAI, and Google.

 ## Publication

 **[1] Panacea or Pandora's Box: Diverse Governance Strategies to Conspiracy Theories and Their Consequences in China**